SPECIALITIES OF KENYA BIRDING TOUR: DETAILED ITINERARY

 More widespread mammal species include Olive Baboon, Vervet Monkey, African Golden Wolf, African Savanna Elephant, Desert Warthog, Kirk’s Dikdik, Ellipsen Waterbuck, Bright’s Gazelle and Common Impala.
 Our time is limited, but we may also encounter Lion and, if we are really lucky, Leopard.
 Nile Crocodiles, some of a very large size, may be seen along the Uaso Nyiro.

-Kenya: Day 13 After spending a final morning at Shaba/Buffalo Springs we will drive northwards through the Northern Frontier Province to remote Marsabit, a place well off the normal birding circuit, for a two nights stay.
+Kenya: Day 12 After spending a final morning at Shaba/Buffalo Springs we will drive northwards through the Northern Frontier Province to remote Marsabit, a place well off the normal birding circuit, for a two nights stay.

 At first, the thorn-bush landscape is enlivened by views of Lololokwi Mountain and the distant Matthews Range, but after some time the Marsabit Massif looms ever larger on the northern horizon.
 The Marsabit National Reserve itself protects the interesting relict forest, grassland and beautiful crater lakes on the mountain, whilst to the north lies the destination of greater interest to birders, the bleak Dida Galgalu Desert.

 As we get increasingly further north, we will keep a lookout for such specialities as Bristle-crowned Starling and Somali Crow.
-We could also encounter our first Heuglin’s Bustard.

-Among the major targets that we will be looking for in the Marsabit region are the splendid Heuglin’s Bustard, Masked Lark, Somali Crombec and the pretty little Somali Sparrow.
+Among the major targets that we will be looking for in the Marsabit region are the splendid Heuglin’s Bustard (we have never missed it!), Masked Lark, Somali Crombec, Magpie Starling and the pretty little Somali Sparrow.
 Huge flocks of Chestnut-headed Sparrow-Larks flush from the roadside, restricted-range Somali Fiscals are very common and both Thekla and Crested Larks live side by side here, the latter preferring the sandier habitats also favoured by the restricted-range Somali Courser.
-We should also come across the restricted-range Short-tailed Lark and Tiny Cisticola and the more widely distributed Shining Sunbird.
-We may come across Lichtenstein’s Sandgrouse scratching for food amongst the rocks, while Greater Kestrels use the few bushes as lookout posts and if we are lucky we will find a Greyish Eagle Owl at a daytime roost.
+We may also come across a few of the less usual species such as the restricted-range Short-tailed Lark, Tiny Cisticola, White-crowned Starling, Shining Sunbird and Swainson’s Sparrow.

-Lake Baringo is situated in dry, rocky country clothed in acacia woodland and is the haunt of a number of avian specialities.
+Kenya: Day 15 Lake Baringo is situated in dry, rocky country clothed in acacia woodland and is the haunt of a number of avian specialities.
 During our stay, we will explore the lakeshore, the surrounding woodland and the sheer cliffs that rise up suddenly to the west of the lake.

 The Lake Baringo area provides our only opportunity to see the near-endemic Jackson’s Hornbill and the restricted-range and patchily-distributed Northern Masked Weaver.
 At this season, the latter breeds by the lake alongside the attractive, restricted-range Golden-backed Weaver.
 At the nearby cliffs, we shall look for the restricted-range Hemprich’s Hornbill.